frederic-perez/AmE-dictionary/data/idioms.md

 __hold court__
 __hold fast to something__ _A pair of friends holding fast to their dreams._
 __hold fast__
-__hold my beer__ A phrase indicating that one is about to do something stupid or dangerous.
+__hold my beer__ :three: A phrase indicating that one is about to do something stupid or dangerous.
 The image is that of a person at a party who asks a friend to hold their beer so that they can attempt some kind of ill-advised stunt.
 It is often used humorously to describe how something bad was followed by something even worse. _A: “There’s no way it’s possible to jump from the roof into the pool.
 It’s 20 feet away!”
 B: “Hold my beer, amateur.”_
 __hold on tight__
 __hold on to your hat__ :two: Get ready for what’s coming or about to happen! _Hold on to your hats, everybody—we’re about to see what these fireworks can do!_
 __hold on__ :two::hammer: